tanushreeksh/mini-python-projects/README.md

 # mini-python-projects

-This repository is a growing collection of small, focused Python projects I've been building to strengthen my core programming skills.
+This repository is a growing collection of small, focused Python projects I've been building to strengthen my core programming logic skills.

 # Projects so far